 Here we look at the training and nutrition requirements you need to build muscle and strength like a rugby player.

-- Increase Protein Intake to Get the Rugby Player Build
+- Top Tips to Get a Rugby Player Body

 Rugby Workout Plan